 Well, the sun is never far away.
 But for serious sun-worshipers, Thailand's beaches are some of the best in the world.

 Visit a camp caring for sick, injured or rehabilitating elephants, interact with them and bathe them, and know that your hard-earned money helps to care for these beautiful animals.
-We discourage our clients from riding elephants as animals are abused during training.
+We discourage our clients from riding elephants as animals are abused during training but we have a select number of camps we recommend for your visit where we know elephants are treated well.

 Shop till you drop